How to Search the Database

 To start your search for a microfilm, select Search the Database from the left-hand menu.

-You can search the text of all manuscript records by using the General Search or Shelfmark searches in the top corners of the search screen.
+You can search the text of all manuscript records by using the General Search field.
+To search exact words or phrases, surround the search term(s) with quotation marks.

 At any point on the search screen, you can narrow results by marking the box next to one or more options in the lists of Manuscript Repositories, Century, or Manuscript Genres.
-The small number in parentheses after an item (for example, the (2) after Athens, Benaki Museum in the image below), indicates the number of existing records in the database.
+The small number in parentheses after an item indicates the number of existing records in the database.